usnistgov/fipy/documentation/USAGE.rst

 .. cmdoption:: --inline

    Causes many mathematical operations to be performed in C, rather than Python, for improved performance.
-Requires the :mod:`scipy.weave` package.
+Requires the :mod:`weave` package.

 The following flags take precedence over the :envvar:`FIPY_SOLVERS`